blakeruprecht/blakeruprecht.github.io/content/cleaning.md

 Cleaning is daily maintenance to keep the body free of disease.
 It's preventative maintenace for the body.

-For inspiration, look how good your hair can look when taken care of:
+Inspiration, when taken care of, my hair can look good.
 ![My usual haircut](/img/my-haircut.png)